 At that time, the indigenous population of Anatolia spoke and wrote in Greek and were Greek Orthodox.
-The Turks referred to all orthodox Christian communities in the Ottoman as the “Roman community,” and labeled the people “Rum,” meaning Roman, a term which is used to this day.
+The Turks referred to all Orthodox Christian communities in the Ottoman as the “Roman community,” and labeled the people “Rum,” meaning Roman, a term which is used to this day.

-Karamanlides spoke Turkish, wrote with Greek letters
+Karamanlides spoke Turkish but used Greek letters

 There are two theories of the origins of these communities.
 The first theory says that these people known as the Karamanlides are religiously converted Turkish soldiers (Turcopoles) that Byzantine emperors settled in Anatolia.
 The second theory states that Karamanlides are the direct descendants of Byzantine Greeks.